im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 ![diagram]

 To run the project, first, you need to run the docker-compose file.
-Then, you'll need to run the Spring Boot Application.
+Then, you'll need to run the generated Flowable Work Spring Boot Application.
 Once everything is up'n'running, you will find the servers in the following URLS:

 - http://localhost:8090 - Flowable Work (admin:test)
 - http://localhost:8091 - Flowable Design (admin:test)